LinaKolevska/guilds_303121/README.md

 - *collections module:* This is also a built-in Python module and offers specialized manipulations of collections of data.
 It is able to enumerate frequencies with its Counter function and create ordered dictionaries.

-## A Step by Step Guide into the Project:
+## A Step by Step Guide into the Project🔎:
 ### *Completing the Royal Task 🌟*
 No monarchical projects go without meticulous preparation and pre-structuring, and thus, we configured a series of steps to complete our task, here they are in-depth: